 If you've enabled the "unconfirmed event" email notification setting under your user settings, you'll receive an email reminder for any upcoming unconfirmed events.
 It'll look something like this:

-Checking in via mobile
+Checking in via Slack

-Checking in via room display
+Checking in via Teams

-Confirmations + abandoned meeting protection
+Check-ins + abandoned meeting protection